Table of Contents

 But what’s it made of?

-- Base: 1 Malm Three drawer dresser and 1 4 cube Kallax and 1 adjustable leg
+- Base: 1 Ikea Malm Three drawer dresser and one 4-cube Ikea Kallax Bookcase and 1 adjustable leg

-What’s great about this desk hack is that it offers some closed storage on one side with the Malm drawers and then some open storage on the other with the Kallax cube.
+What’s great about this desk hack is that it offers some closed storage on one side with the Ikea dresser and then some open storage on the other with the Kallax cube.

 Say what??
 A desk from a crib.
 Who THINKS of these things?
 Seriously.

-The variations in the wood of the cutting are really beautiful and I love them paired with this hairpin legs.
+This is another super unique Ikea Desk hack.
+You know I love cutting boards from Ikea as wall decor, but I would never have thought of turning them into a desk.
+The variations in the wood of the cutting are really beautiful and I love them paired with these hairpin legs.